Got more questions? We know. Because we are parents too!

 Being an open compound, it is inevitable that mosquitoes may be found.
 However, we fog the surrounding frequently.
 The classrooms are sprayed with Baygon at the end of the day when the classes are over.
 For children who are mosquitoes prone, we advise parents to allow the child to wear a mosquitoes patch or to apply insect repellant on the hands and legs.

-You can call the school at 6241 1802 make an appointment with the Principal to visit the kindergarten with your child.
-The school hours are between 9 a.m. to 2.00 p.m.
+You can call the school at 6241 1802 to make an appointment with the Principal to visit the preschool with your child.

 Respective level teachers are on duty to ensure that the children are being fetched by their own parents/ grandparents/ guardians.

-Your deposit will be returned when you have given the school the one month’s written notice (addressed to the Principal) failing which the deposit will be forfeited.
+One full calendar month’s written notice is required for withdrawal.
+The deposit will be returned when the notice of withdrawal (addressed to the Principal: email@example.com) is processed.
+Failing which the deposit will be forfeited.